kamronb/food_safety_manager/README.md

 3. Add First Letter of the establishment category to the icon

 4. Stop Icon moving from the geolocation upon zooming

+5. Make Responsive with Fancy Menu

+# Midium Term Goals
+1. Work out the statuses of the different categories, Health Districts, Parishes, Regions etc.

+2. Work on Login and Privileges

+3. Work on Automatic emails to proprietors who have email addresses to remind of application

+4. Work on Printing Monthly and Quarterly Reports, Statuses, Addition and Subtraction of Establishments

+5. Incorporate Inspection (of the officer) updating and show last 5 inspections Reports (text formatting)

+6. Work on Setting up a Reporting Period and Run Reports from set periods